 Is my heart failure likely to affect my life expectancy?

-What treatment do I require?
+What treatment do I need?

 Once your doctor has explained the cause of your heart failure, he/she will recommend a suitable treatment.
 This may require lifestyle adjustments, medicine, a device or surgery.
 Your doctor may recommend further tests to assess the extent of your heart failure before he/she can decide on the correct treatment.